Localization of $q$-form field on squared curvature gravity domain wall brane coupling with gravity and background scalar: Localization of various form fields

-In order to more intuitively reflect the content of the above analysis, we have plotted the detailed information in Fig. \ref{fig:subfig_1} by numerical calculations.
+In order to more intuitively reflect the content of the above analysis, we have plotted the effective potential $V_0(z)$ and the scalar zero-mode $\chi_0(z)$ in Fig. \ref{fig:subfig_1} via numerical calculations.
 The figure \ref{fig:subfig1a} demonstrates that the behaviors of the effective potential align well with the conclusions (\ref{eq47}).
-Subsequently, we will explicitly outline the localization of the massive KK modes in the cases of parameters $C_1$ and $C_2$.
+Subsequently, we will explicitly outline the localization of the massive KK modes in the cases of different values of parameters $\text C_1$ and $\text C_2$.

-Analysis of the mass spectra for the scalar KK modes (in Fig. \ref{fig:subfig_2}) reveals that the ground state corresponds to the zero mode (a bound state), and all the massive KK modes are bound modes.
-Notably, the number of bound modes increases with both the parameters $C_1$ and $C_2$.
+Analysis of the mass spectra for the scalar KK modes (in Fig. \ref{fig:subfig_2}) reveals that the ground state corresponds to the zero mode (a bound state), and all the massive KK modes are bound states.
+Notably, the number of bound states increases with both the parameters $\text C_1$ and $\text C_2$.